-As part of IAS Prelims syllabus, “Topics of national and international importance” are mentioned explicitly.
-For ease of convenience aspirants and coaching institutes call this area as “current affairs”.
-For IAS Mains syllabus, nothing is mentioned explicitly which can be correlated with current affairs.
+As part of the IAS Prelims syllabus, “Topics of national and international importance” are mentioned explicitly.
+For ease of convenience aspirants and coaching institutes call this area “current affairs”.
+For the IAS Mains syllabus, nothing is mentioned explicitly which can be correlated with current affairs.
 But 60-70% of questions in UPSC Civil Services Mains have links with current events.
-This means questions related to subjects like Economy, Polity or International Relations will have current relevance.
+This means questions related to subjects like Economy, Polity, or International Relations will have current relevance.

 Weightage of Current Affairs for IAS Prelims

-The importance of current affairs for UPSC Civil Services Exam varies each year.
+The importance of current affairs for the UPSC Civil Services Exam varies each year.
 There were years when 20+ questions were asked from current affairs.
-There were also years like 2013 where the number of current affairs questions were near to zero.
-So this is a highly unpredictable area in terms of number of questions.
-Chance of getting answers right is minimal when compared to questions from traditional areas, if you are totally unaware about the question.
+There were also years like 2013 where the number of current affairs questions was near to zero.
+So this is a highly unpredictable area in terms of the number of questions.
+The chance of getting answers right is minimal when compared to questions from traditional areas if you are totally unaware of the question.
 UPSC normally don’t ask current affairs like “Who is the Reserve Bank Governor?”.
 The standard and nature of UPSC questions are totally different from other PSC or Bank exams.
-Be prepared with Economics and Polity related Current Affairs, like recent bills, Centrally Sponsored Schemes etc.
+Be prepared with Economics and Polity related Current Affairs, like recent bills, Centrally Sponsored Schemes, etc.

 Weightage of Current Affairs for IAS Mains

 As mentioned earlier, 60-70% of questions in General Studies questions will have a relation with current events of national and international importance.
 From GS1 to GS4, aspirants can expect a lot of questions from day to day current affairs.

 Books and Study Materials for Current Affairs Preparation for IAS